AnthonyP57/Tic-Tac-Toe---a-simple-take-on-machine-learning-and-Ai-development/README.md

-# Tic Tac Toe - a simple take-on-machine learning and Ai development
+# Tic Tac Toe - a simple take on machine learning and Ai development